ffancheng/ffancheng.github.io/content/home/teaching.md

 +++
-# Teaching widget.
+# Experience widget.
 widget = "teaching"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 6  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 80  # Order that this section will appear.

-title = "Teaching"
+title = "Tutor"
 subtitle = ""

 # Date format for experience